This was my inspiration for E's costume:

 1 can sweetened condensed milk

-1) Make the cake according the directions on the box.
-Cook in a 9x13 pan.
+1) Make the cake according the directions on the box and cook in a greased 9x13 pan.

 2) While the cake is still warm, poke holes in cake with a straw.

 3) Pour the sweetened condensed milk over the cake, making sure it gets into all the holes.
-Then repeat with the caramel topping.
+Then repeat with the pudding or sauce.

-4) Spread cool whip on top and sprinkle with the toffee pieces.
-You can do a little, or a lot.
-I like them A LOT.
+4) Spread cool whip on top and sprinkle with the topping.

 For the Chicken and White Bean Filling: